Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Cultures/Tertens_Vaerdena/List/Terror_Whip.md

 |:-----------------------------------------------------------------------------------------:|
 | [Stheyr](../../../Races/Creature/Stheyr.md) leashed by terten's terror whip (by Revenant) |

-A terror whip is a basic form of electrical-magic, consisting of two devices - a metal rune on a cord, and a metal rune implanted directly into the skull of a creature.
+A terror whip is a basic form of [terten](../[Culture].md) electrical-magic, consisting of two devices - a metal rune on a cord, and a metal rune implanted directly into the skull of a creature.
 When the terror whip (the rune on a cord) is swung around quickly, it creates a noise which is magically transferred into the paired rune (implanted in the skull), causing a rattling pain.
-It's mostly used by [tertens](../[Culture].md) to train and control stheyrs.
+It's mostly used to train and control stheyrs.

 ---
 ♜✥